Student dies after falling into the Thames whilst on ketamine, inquest confirms

 An inquest into his death found that he had been introduced to the drug when he was in halls the previous year, and he continued to take it once he’d moved out.

-It was revealed that Joshua took ketamine after having an argument with his girlfriend.
+It was revealed that Joshua took ketamine and had an argument with his girlfriend about his drug use.
+The following day, he started drinking alcohol in the morning, before taking tramadol.
 He then later fell into the Thames near London Bridge.

 via Funeral Notices